bevry-archive/documentation/bevry/01-community/coding-standards.html.md

 **Ender** makes it easy for people who don't need the control (and complexity) of the NPM + Browserify solution to easily bundle and add libraries together into a production-ready buildfile.

-But if want ultimate simplicitly, **tools like [Wzrd.in](http://wzrd.in) and [requirebin](http://requirebin.com)** allow you to easily create CDN-ready distributions of CommonJS- or NPM-published modules immediately.
+But if want ultimate simplicitly, **tools like [Wzrd.in](http://wzrd.in) and [requirebin](http://requirebin.com)** allow you to easily create CDN-ready distributions of CommonJS or NPM-published modules immediately.
 They're ready for instant inclusion in your application.
 Awesome.

 ### Conclusion
-It's for all these reasons that we feel that AMD, Require.js, Bower, and Component just cause headaches—whereas the CommonJS “utilitly belt” of NPM, Browserify, Ender, Wzrd.in, and requirebin comprise the ultimate solution.
+It's for all these reasons that we feel that AMD, Require.js, Bower, and Component just cause headaches—whereas the CommonJS "utilitly belt" of NPM, Browserify, Ender, Wzrd.in, and requirebin comprise the ultimate solution.